 - Student may be eligible for two STEM extensions during their lifetime.

 - STEM extension may, under certain circumstances, be based on a previous degree in a STEM field, even if current degree is not eligible for the STEM extension.
 For more information on eligibility, please contact OISS.

-- Student may accrue up to 150 unemployment days in total during post-completion OPT (90 days) and 24-month STEM extension (60 days), instead of 120 days in total during post-completion OPT (90 days) and 17-month STEM extension (30 days).
+- Student may accrue up to 150 unemployment days in total during post-completion OPT (90 days) and 24-month STEM extension (60 days).

 How to request STEM OPT

 - 24-month STEM Extension Tutorial – Please review this tutorial before applying for the STEM extension.